 Tech company initial public offerings, or IPOs, are a bit different.
-The companies are often not yet profitable.
+These companies are often not yet profitable.

 And biotech IPOs are a special animal altogether.
-The companies not only aren’t usually profitable, but most of the time don’t even have a product on the market yet.
+Not only are the companies not usually profitable, but most of the time, they don’t even have a product on the market yet.

 When things work for these small cap biotechs, it can be insanely lucrative.

 The company, focused on treating cancer, went public in 1995, offering 2.15 million shares at $12 per share and raising a little more than $25 million.

 It wasn’t until 14 years later that Pharmacyclics conducted its first human trials of ibrutinib, which went on to become the company’s first Food and Drug Administration-approved product in 2014 and a blockbuster drug.

 The following year, AbbVie (NYSE: ABBV) acquired Pharmacyclics for $21 billion.

 If you had bought shares of Pharmacyclics on December 7, 2009, after the company presented positive results from a Phase 1 study, you would’ve paid $2.35 per share.
 A little more than five years later, the company announced it was being acquired and you could have sold for $230.48 per share.